French tutor near me in Brisbane, QLD

 Show more

-Hristina taught 14 days ago
+Hristina taught about 2 months ago

 The session focused on French grammar, specifically the distinction between "c'est" and "il est", "ce qui" and "ce que", and the use of interrogative pronouns.
 The student practiced using these concepts through fill-in-the-blank exercises and translating questions.
 The tutor assigned additional speaking practice for the next session, using questions related to the covered grammar points.